DEVOTIONALS

 responsible, and being trusted) are assets that most everyone

-desires, if the truth were known.
-These are character traits
+desires, wouldn’t you agree?
+These are character traits that

-So, how can we achieve the same feelings when we are in adulthood?
+So, how can we attain the same feelings when we are in adulthood?

 Achieving college degrees, getting a good job, being a mother and